tzielins/private-fair-for-busy-biologists/episodes/03-data-in-excel.md

 3. *calculations*

-* Before averaging the biomas weight, they need to get converted the same unit and the text needs to get replaced by the unit.
+* Biomass weights must be in the same unit before averaging.
+Any text entries need to be replaced with the appropriate value.
-* Averaging per genotype needs manual selection of suitable entries
+* Averaging biomass per genotype requires manually selecting relevant entries.

 4. *saving to txt*

- * Information about light conditions is completely lost.
+* Information about light conditions is entirely lost.
- * Header columns are scrambled.
+* Header column order might be scrambled.
- * The update date may change its meaning depending on the location (switch year with day).
+* The update date format may change meaning depending on location (e.g., switching year and day order).

 :::::::::::::
 :::::::::::::